vscode-neovim/vscode-neovim/README.md

 * Almost all Ctrl keys are missing and not being sent to vim/are used in the input mode.
 This will be fixed in a coming days
 * The extension works by creating scratch buffers in neovim.
 Use save command from vs code. again, later ```:w``` will be rebinded to vscode built-in save command

+## Easymotion

+Speaking honestly, original [vim-easymotion](https://github.com/easymotion/vim-easymotion) works fine and as expected... except one thing: it really replaces your text with markers then restores back.
+It may work for VIM but for VS Code it leads to broken text and many errors reported while you're jumping.
+For this reason i created the special [vim-easymotion fork](https://github.com/asvetliakov/vim-easymotion) which doesn't touch your text and instead use vscode text decorations.
+Just add my fork to your ```vim-plug``` block or by using your favorite vim plugin installer and delete original vim-easymotion.
+Also overwin motion won't work (obviously).
+Happy jumping!

 ## Known Issues